 Jump to:Page Content

-Anthony A. Braga is a Senior Research Fellow in the Program in Criminal Justice Policy and Management (PCJ) at Harvard Kennedy School (HKS) and the Don M. Gottfredson Professor of Evidence-Based Criminology in the School of Criminal Justice at Rutgers University.
-He is also a member of the University of Chicago Crime Lab and a Senior Fellow in the Berkeley Center for Criminal Justice at the University of California, Berkeley.
-He is currently the Vice President and an elected Fellow of the Academy of Experimental Criminology.
-He received his Master in Public Administration (MPA) from Harvard, and his PhD in Criminal Justice from Rutgers University.
+Prior to this appointment Dr. Braga served as the Don M. Gottfredson Professor of Evidence-Based Criminology in the School of Criminal Justice at Rutgers University and Senior Research Fellow in the Program in Criminal Justice Policy and Management at Harvard Kennedy School.
+He is also a member of the University of Chicago Crime Lab and a Past President and an elected Fellow of the Academy of Experimental Criminology.
+He received his Master in Public Administration (MPA) from Harvard University and his Doctorate (PhD) in Criminal Justice from Rutgers University.

-PCJ Senior Research Fellow, Anthony A. Braga discussed the topic of Making Gun Laws Enforceable at the Johns Hopkins Bloomberg School of Public Health's Summit on Reducing Gun Violence in America: Informing Policy with Evidence and Analysis on January 14, 2013.
+Dr. Braga discussed the topic of Making Gun Laws Enforceable at the Johns Hopkins Bloomberg School of Public Health's Summit on Reducing Gun Violence in America: Informing Policy with Evidence and Analysis.

 Watch the video of Dr. Braga's and other presentations from this event.